keane3pereira/LSA_Pracs/Practical 4 - SSH.md

 >---
 > # **Practical 3**
-> ##### SSH Server: Password Authentication Configure SSH Server to manage a server from the reomte computer, SSH Client.
+> ##### SSH Server: Password Authentication Configure SSH Server to manage a server from the remote computer, SSH Client.
 >---

 > **Install SSH**